How Much Does it Cost to Travel the World by Bicycle

 3,500msl in Qinghai, China

 These are the obvious everyday expenses.
-About food: I will dare say that it’s possible to eat less than 8 USD per day in each and every country in the world.
+About food: I will dare say it’s possible to eat for less than 8 USD per day in every country in the world.

-Accommodation: if you want to keep your budget low, camp as much as you can.
+Accommodation: If you want to keep your budget low, camp as much as you can.
 Finding hosts and volunteering are alternatives.
-Accommodation is the biggest of your expenses, no matter how cheap the country is.
+Accommodation is your biggest expense, no matter how cheap the country is.

 Visas

-Those coming from developing countries, unfortunately, have the toughest times, with long waiting times, complex requirements, and higher fees.
+Unfortunately, those from developing countries have the toughest time, with long wait times, complex requirements, and higher fees.

-Visa fees thus largely vary, you should gather the information beforehand and budget accordingly.
-We spent around 350 USD each on visas during our 2-years trip in Asia, mostly on visas for China and various extensions (Thailand, Indonesia).
+Visa fees thus largely vary; you should gather the information beforehand and budget accordingly.
+We spent around 350 USD each on visas during our 2-year trip in Asia, mostly on visas for China and various extensions (Thailand, Indonesia).

 Spares and replacements